Lanchester Valley Railway: Background

 In 1842, the Derwent Iron Company (DIC) had taken over the southern part of the former Stanhope and Tyne Railway.
 After the West Durham Railway constructed a line to Crook, the Stockton and Darlington Railway (S&DR) began construction of the Weardale Extension Railway to Crook, which opened on 8 November 1843, from a junction on its leased Weardale Railway.

 As a result, the DIC proposed an extension from Crook to the foot of the Meeting Slacks incline, which later became Waskerley, to provide a southern shipping route for their lime and iron products.
 Having obtained an extension of their right of way from the Bishop of Durham, the DIC submitted the plans to the S&DR, who agreed to the extension as long as the DIC leased the entire southern section of the former S&TR to them.
 The Stanhope to Carrhouse section passed into the possession of the S&DR on 1 January 1845, with the completed 10 mi Weardale Extension Railway from the Wear Valley Junction to Waskerley opening on 16 May 1845.

-After the opening of the Weardale Extension Railway and the completion of Hownes Gill Viaduct under Thomas Bouch in 1858, the DIC had pressured the newly formed NER to link Consett with the River Tyne via Gateshead.
+After the opening of the Weardale Extension Railway and the completion of Hownes Gill Viaduct under Thomas Bouch in 1858, the DIC had pressured the newly-formed NER to link Consett with the River Tyne via Gateshead.

 Construction

 After the North Eastern Railway (NER) was formed in 1854, they looked for commercially sound new projects within their territory.
 The proposed Derwent Valley Line would give great commercial value to the DIC, but its potential value to the NER was unknown.

 The NER hence proposed a larger scale plan, to connect Durham to Gateshead and onwards to Newcastle Central via a second route.
-At this time, the NER had only the Leamside Line connecting the two major cities (there was no East Coast Main Line), and so a secondary line seemed promising.
-Further, it was known that there was coal in the valley of the River Browney, and so developing a railway through it would show speculators that relatively low-cost and reliable transport was easily available.
-Finally, by the 1860s the DIC needed better access to the iron town of Middlesbrough and the neighbouring ironstone of the Cleveland Hills to feed its furnaces.
-At this time they were accessed by various circuitous rail links between the two towns, but a direct route was required.
+At this time, the NER had only the Leamside Line connecting the two major cities (there was no East Coast Main Line) and so a secondary line seemed promising.
+Furthermore, it was known that there was coal in the valley of the River Browney and so developing a railway through it would show speculators that relatively low-cost and reliable transport was easily available.
+Finally, by the 1860s, the DIC needed better access to the iron town of Middlesbrough and the neighbouring ironstone of the Cleveland Hills to feed its furnaces.
+At this time, they were accessed by various circuitous rail links between the two towns, but a direct route was required.

 Construction commenced in February 1861 from Durham in the south, with all infrastructure built to double-track standards, but the line was initially built only as a single track.
 The line opened a year later, with stations at (North to South):